 If you aren’t constrained by mobility, age or paraphernalia then the circular walk is a good one.

-TAKE IN THE VIEWS
+TAKE IN THE VIEWS across the gorge

 The views from the clearing at the edge of the gorge across to the Somerset Levels and Glastonbury Tor are fantastic.
 Geologists can marvel at how the steep ravine cuts into 350 million year old Carboniferous Limestone (yes, I did look that bit up).
 There are no barriers or fences at the perimeter, so do take care.
 The flat stones dotted around up here make ideal picnic spots from which to soak up the views and enjoy the peace and quiet.